valu-digital/wp-testing-tools/README.md

 ### `composer.json`

-This is the main composer file which make your plugin installable using Composer.
+This is the main composer file which makes your plugin installable using Composer.
 Define any library dependencies of your plugin here but do not add other plugins here since your plugin users might want to install those by other means.